tulza/tulza/README.md

-## About me
+### Hello, I'm Tulza! 👋
-I'm Tulza! 👋
+🎓 Second year Compsci Bsc student. <br/>
-Second year Compsci Bsc student.
+🎯 Working as a Frontend developer for University of Auckland, web development & consulting club in UABC team <br/>
-Discord : Tulza
+🚀 My mission is to create sick looking uis.

 ## Languages and tools
 ### Frontend